Why “How Much Music Theory Should I Learn” is not the Best Question to Ask (and what to ask instead)

 I had been playing guitar for a while, and I could see the significance of music theory to what I was doing on my instrument.

-I was learning the building blocks of music one at a time.
+I was learning the building blocks of music, one at a time.

-I and was loving it.
+I loved it.

 However, when I got to Grade 6, I started finding music theory rather tedious, and the only reason I kept studying until Grade 7 was to get the certificate – something which I have since never used.